 What Is the Most Popular Car Color Today?

-German automaker Volkswagen recently described the current color situation on United States’ roadways: “If you drove down an American street and looked only at the new vehicles, you might be forgiven for thinking you’re in a black-and-white movie.”
+The current color situation on United States’ roadways is not very colorful at all.
+“If you drove down an American street and looked only at the new vehicles, you might be forgiven for thinking you’re in a black-and-white movie,” described Volkswagen.

 No one can argue with the truth.
-A 2019 study by iSeeCars, which looked at 9.4 million vehicles ranging from 2014 to 2018 model years, found that 23.9% of the vehicles were white and 23.2% were black.
-Even more sobering if you’re a fan of colorful hues is that the next two most popular paint colors, at 15.5% and 14.5%, were gray and silver.
+A recent study on popular car colors by iSeeCars found that 25.8% of the 6.1 millions vehicles analyzed were white and 22.3% were black.
+Even more sobering if you’re a fan of colorful hues is that the next two most popular paint colors, at 18.4% and 12.1%, were gray and silver.
 This isn’t an anomaly: These have been the most common car colors for a decade.

 Why Are Muted Tones the Most Popular Car Colors?